 Two YouTubers.
 Both have around 1 million followers.
 Both have millions and millions of views.
 But one’s a digital creator, and the other’s an influencer.
 What’s the difference?
-Well, one could have a significantly bigger impact on your marketing than the other…
+Well, one could have a significantly bigger impact on your digital marketing than the other…

 What’s an influencer?